viur-framework/viur-core/docs/doc_tutorial/advanced/15_training_tasks.rst

 ----------

 A common problem on the GAE is having certain functionality executed in a regular interval.
 ViUR simplifies this down to a decorator.
-Just wrap a function with :meth:`server.tasks.PeriodicTask` and ViUR will call it in a regular interval.
+Just wrap a function with :meth:`viur.core.tasks.PeriodicTask` and ViUR will call it in a regular interval.
 The decorator takes one argument - the interval in minutes.
 ViUR will not call your function faster than once in each interval-minutes.